oopp-team-11/Splitty/README.md

 - alt + 0-9 to delete 1.-10. event
 - I to import json

-## Explanation of unintuitive features
+## Explanation of potentially unintuitive features
 - Double-click on an expense to access a partial debt settling page (detailed expense overview)
 - Partial debt settling page functionality (detailed expense overview)
     * Click for those participants whose debts are already settled
     * Press the "Save partial debts" (green button) to save changes for the partial debts of the specific expense
     * Press the "Go to Event Overview" (red button) to exit the page without saving the partial debts for specific expense
 - Admin password is printed out on the server console on start up
-- The server URI can contain both ip and a port number
+- The server URL can contain both ip and a port number